 The outlook (prognosis) can vary.
 Some people live for many years.
 But for some, the outlook is less good.

 These are general statistics based on large groups of patients.
 Remember, they can’t tell you what will happen in your individual case.

-- around 70 out of 100 men (around 70%) and almost 75 out of every 100 women (almost 75%) will survive their leukaemia for 5 years or more after being diagnosed.
+- around 85 out of 100 people (around 85%) will survive their leukaemia for 5 years or more after being diagnosed

 This is for all ages.
 Younger people tend to do better than older people:

 - around 95 out of 100 (around 95%) will survive their leukaemia for 5 years or more after diagnosis

 - almost 90 out of 100 (almost 90%) will survive their leukaemia for 5 years or more after diagnosis